A. C. M. Lafir: Later life

 In 1957, Lafir joined the Police Department as a sub-inspector and later served at Esso and worked in the Middle East for a couple of years.
 In 1962 he joined Lever Bros.
 Ltd. and played some match winning innings for the company.
 He scored 121 runs, which included 14 fours and 5 sixes, enabling Levers to regain the Lister Challenge Trophy from BCC in the 'Battle of the Soaps'.
-In 1975 Lafir opened his Cricket Coaching School at the Nomads grounds for boys between the ages of 12 to 15 years where he trained Roshan Mahanama, Asanka Gurusinha, Nigel Fernando and many others who reached Sri Lanka levels.
+In 1975 Lafir opened his Cricket Coaching School at the Nomads grounds for boys between the ages of 12 and 15 years where he trained Roshan Mahanama, Asanka Gurusinha, Nigel Fernando and many others who reached Sri Lanka levels.
 In 1981 he moved to Melbourne, Australia.
 While he was there he attended Frank Tyson's Coaching School at Monash University and was awarded an intermediate coaching certificate registered with the Victorian Cricket Association.
 He returned to Sri Lanka in 1982.
 He was appointed chairman of the selection committee of the Colombo District Cricket Association (CDCA) in June 2004.

 In September 2018, Lafir was one of 49 former Sri Lankan cricketers felicitated by Sri Lanka Cricket, to honour them for their services before Sri Lanka became a full member of the International Cricket Council (ICC).